 Where, then, is our focus?
 As the song unfolds, it becomes clearer that entertainment itself is juxtaposed to violence in some manner, for our focus reverts immediately back to Glover’s dancing after the murder scenes have taken place.
 Furthermore, several school children smoothly dance alongside Glover as erratic violence takes place behind them.
 The first 12 lines of the seventh stanza lend themselves to the importance of fashion, which entertainment in America often entertains.
 Think of the celebrity.
 Is his importance and fashion not popularized in America?

 The exaggeration exerted by Glover throughout the video, again, thus makes fun of this answer, although we do not know explicitly why he does so.
-We can guess that he does so because to seclude ourselves from any awareness of violence is imprudent in itself.
-If this guess is true, then we need only look to the murder scenes to experience their shock, for if we are shocked, then, perhaps, we are not paying attention to the reality of violence in America.
-Of course, part of the shock comes from the fact that we are not expecting such a video from such an artist to depict the violent scenes.
+We can hypothesize that he does so because to seclude ourselves from any awareness of violence is imprudent in itself.
+If this is true, then we need only look to the murder scenes to experience their shock, for if we are shocked, then, perhaps, we are not paying attention to the reality of violence in America.
+Of course, part of the shock comes from the fact that we are not expecting such a video from such an artist to depict these violent scenes.
 But, therein lies Glover’s genius in shocking his audience either way, for the Apolline answer becomes evermore apparent.

 Do you agree with my interpretation thus far?
 Why or why not?